Qqwy/elixir-rational/README.md

       iex> (2 <|> 3) / (8 <|> 5)
       5 <|> 12

-The normal comparison-operators are also overloaded, with associated longhand variants.
+The normal comparison-operators are optionally overloaded, with associated longhand variants.
+To enable them, `use Ratio, comparison: true`

       iex> 0.1 == (1 <|> 10)
       true